nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.arc

-  This `int` attribute specifies the nRF24L01's number of attempts to re-transmit TX payload when acknowledgment packet is not received.
+  when acknowledgment packet is not received.
 The `auto_ack` must be enabled on the receiving nRF24L01, otherwise this attribute will make `send()` seem like it failed.

   A valid input value must be in range [0,15].
 Otherwise a `ValueError` exception is thrown.